 If you notice that your pain is usually present upon waking up, then it can be the way you’re sleeping that’s causing your pain.
 Try these quick tips for a pain-free night’s rest!

-2. When sleeping on your side or back try to focus on maintaining the body’s natural curves instead of allowing certain areas to flex and/or rotate (see picture below).
+2. Maintain A Neutral Spine: When sleeping on your side or back try to focus on maintaining the body’s natural curves instead of allowing certain areas to flex and/or rotate (see picture below).

--For side-sleepers, try placing a pillow between your knees as well as part of the pillow below your neck.
+-For side-sleepers, try placing a pillow between your knees as well as part of another pillow below your neck.

 Inactivity is one of the worst things you can do to your body.
 Sedentary lifestyles cause a wide range of conditions, with upper back pain being one of them.
 Disuse can cause a loss of range-of-motion, stiffness, and weakened muscles.
 The phrase “use it or lose it” applies greatly to musculoskeletal health!
 To prevent this, try and add in some light soft tissue work, such as using a foam roller, massage gun, a lacrosse ball, or the peanut over tight areas.
 And most importantly, make sure you maintain a daily exercise program.
 It doesn’t have to be a crazy total-body destroyer, but anything that’s going to move your joints through a full range of motion.
 These sample exercises below are great examples of simple and effective motions that can help prevent upper back pain.
 In order from left to right: cat-camel, prone extension, and child’s pose.

 Want more?
 Check out our other blogs here!